 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-The automotive press really likes the 2013 Mercedes-Benz GLK’s high-quality and attractive interior, but they complain that its interior technology is hard to use.
-They also think the GLK’s second-row seats are tight for the class and that cargo space is limited for a luxury compact SUV.
+The automotive press likes the 2013 Mercedes-Benz GLK’s high-quality and attractive interior, but they complain that its interior technology is hard to use.
+They also think that the GLK’s second-row seats are tight for the class and that cargo space is limited for a luxury compact SUV.

 - "The GLK's interior is solidly assembled from handsome materials -- including an expanse of standard wood trim covering the dashboard face -- and has a much more modern look than before.
 The standard vinyl upholstery is difficult to tell from the extra-cost real leather." -- Consumer Guide

 - "What haven't changed are the GLK's top-notch materials, tight panel fits and precise build quality." -- Edmunds

 - "Annoyances like complicated multimedia controls, a smaller-than-average cargo area and a clumsy automatic stop/start system undermine the otherwise appealing 2013 Mercedes-Benz GLK350 SUV." -- Cars.com

 The 2013 Mercedes-Benz GLK seats five and comes with eight-way, power-adjustable front seats and faux leather upholstery.
 Critics say there is a lot of front-seat head- and legroom, and that front and rear visibility are very good.
 Though reviewers say the rear seats offer good headroom, they complain that the rear seats are cramped for the class and don’t offer much legroom.

 - "There's plenty of headroom and legroom for 6-footers, and the tilt/telescopic steering wheel helps fine tune the driving position. … Visibility is quite good in all directions." -- Consumer Guide